-UNC-Chapel Hill utilizes a basic “hub-and-spoke” design for the campus data network, with a dual network core located in two ITS data center locations that each feed a number of Tier 1 distribution layer switches, each Tier 1 switch then feeding anywhere from 6 to 20 downstream buildings.
-Each Tier 1 switch connects to the core via dual gigabit or 10-gigabit Ethernet links.
-The core and distribution layer backbone hardware consists of Enterasys S-series switches and Cisco 6509 routers.
+UNC-Chapel Hill utilizes a basic “hub-and-spoke” design for the campus data network, with a dual network core located in two ITS locations that each feed a number of Tier 1 distribution layer switches, each Tier 1 switch then feeding anywhere from 6 to 20 downstream buildings.
+Each Tier 1 switch connects to the core via dual 10 or 40 gigabit Ethernet links.
+The core and distribution layer backbone hardware consist of Cisco Nexus 7706 routers, Cisco 6807s and Extreme S series chassis.

 Buildings are connected to their associated Tier 1 distribution switch via gigabit or 10-gigabit Ethernet.
 Ethernet switches are deployed within buildings to provide a scalable building interconnection.
 Backbone speeds and technologies are upgraded based on changes in bandwidth utilization and strategic applications.